Active beach nourishment operation at Ocean Park Beach, VA (June 2022)

-Why Are We Studying Offshore Sand Resources?
+How We are Studying Offshore Sand Resources

-Coastal Resilience
+resources to support Coastal Resilience

 Sand and gravel deposits are mined on land for natural aggregate and serve as vital material for construction activities in our communities.
 The supply and availability of onshore sand and gravel resources is constrained by several factors, most importantly the increasing costs of transporting material from the mine source to the end user, typically by truck or rail.
 Offshore sources of material located on the continental shelf in state and federal waters can be dredged and transported at relatively lower costs and can meet the increasing demands for larger quantities of sand.
 Offshore sand deposits also serve as emergency reserves for coastal restoration following natural disasters and help to provide mitigative measures against long-term shoreline erosion.
 This is especially critical in our coastal communities that face growing risks from tidal flooding, erosional damages caused by increased storm frequency and duration, and accelerated sea level rise.